tibs/markup-history/markup-history.rst

   </ul>

+.. note:: Semantic and "meta" (DTDs)

+  [Standard] Generalised Markup Language.

+  The example is actually SGML.
+It is transcribed from Figure 3 of the paper named.
+The ellipses are mine.

+  GML (Charles Goldfarb, Edward Mosher, Raymond Lorie) at IBM.

+  The GML starter set was a set of macros for IBM Script.

+  A mechanism for *describing* markup languages.
+Use of the DTD.

-.. note:: Sensibly, SGML came with a "starter set" drafted by Joan Smith and Janet Vandore.
+  Sensibly, SGML came with a "starter set" drafted by Joan Smith and Janet Vandore.

-  In the example, the ellipses are my own.
-Note how SGML allowed the definition of elements that were implicitly closed by another element - e.g., <li> and <p>
+  Note how SGML allowed the
+  definition of elements that were implicitly closed by another element - e.g., <li> and <p>